dams/dams.github.com/_posts/2012-02-27-dancerpluginparamsnormalization.markdown

 Just released a new version of [Dancer::Plugin::Params::Normalization](https://metacpan.org/module/Dancer::Plugin::Params::Normalization).
 This plugin allows to normalize or alter parameters recieved by a Dancer route.

 An example of what developers usually want is to accept mixedcased request parameters, and have them all lowercased.
-Thatis done easily :
+That is done easily :

     # In your configuration file
     plugins: